lyle-morris-sudo/pixel/playbook/roles_and_responsibilities.md

 ## User Experience Principal

 A **User Experience Principal** is a highly experienced and senior-level professional in the field of user-centered design.
 This role is characterized by advanced design expertise, strategic leadership, and a significant impact on shaping the overall user experience within an organization.
-UX Principals typically serve as key decision-makers, thought leaders, and mentors, influencing the design direction and providing guidance to the broader UX team.
+UX Principals typically serve as key decision-makers, thought leaders, and mentors, influencing the design direction and providing guidance to the broader User Experience team.

 This list outlines the elevated responsibilities and leadership aspects associated with a **User Experience Principal** role, emphasizing strategic thinking, mentorship, and the ability to shape the overall user experience strategy within an organization.